ninoch/Trend-Simpsons-Paradox/README.md

 	- loglikelihoods.obj: Loglikelihoods for full / null, aggregated / disaggregated models, for using to compute deviance of models and chi-squared test.

+#### Notes:
+Please keep in mind that since we are using c++, the end-of-line is really important.
+Since [the end-of-line depends on OS](https://www.loginradius.com/engineering/eol-end-of-line-or-newline-characters/), you can use "cleaning_end_of_lines.py" script to clean up the end-of-lines.